isabella232/dde-handsonlab/labsetup/README.md

 ## Application Designer Library

-The Docker Desktop Enterprise Application Designer is configured with a stock library of Application templates.
+The Docker Desktop Enterprise Application Designer is configured with a stock library of application templates.
 You will need to add an additional custom library for this hands on lab.
+Edit the library configuration file in a text editor

 The library configuration file is located at: